 For plug cementing, the pumping time is estimated as the total operational time (including mixing and pumping cement, displacement, static periods or pulling out the cementing string, circulation of excess cement, etc.) plus a safety factor.

-Thickening time tests shall consider the need for a static time (no rotation in the consistometer for a small period) to identify any gelling tendency in the cement slurry in actual conditions, like before/during POOH drill pipe or before circulating excess cement out.
+Thickening time tests shall consider the need for a static time (no rotation in the consistometer for a short period) to identify any gelling tendency in the cement slurry in actual conditions, like before/during POOH drill pipe or before circulating excess cement out.

 Fluid loss control on cement slurries for cement plugs becomes an essential property if the cement plug is set in an open hole or in front of permeable zones (perforations).
 In this case, the recommendation is < 50 – 150 ml/30 min.
 For cement plugs inside a casing, fluid loss control is a secondary characteristic and values between 200 to 500 ml/30min are ordinarily acceptable.